 Does not require a police report

-The Violence Against Women Act (VAWA) provides survivors with the opportunity to have physical evidence collected through a free and modified evidentiary exam.
+The Violence Against Women Act (VAWA) provides survivors with the opportunity to have physical evidence collected through a free and modified evidentiary exam within 5 days of experiencing a sexual assault.
 This allows for the survivor to collect evidence without making an initial report to law enforcement.
 The evidence is collected and preserved for up to two years if the survivor decides to move forward with making a report to law enforcement.

 Please note: Evidentiary exams are completed at the Bridging Evidence Assessment & Resources (BEAR) Clinic in Sacramento, not the Student Health and Wellness Center nor any other local hospital.